Comment by Patrick Francis

 For a landcare network to make this assumption is strange as its very existence via tax payer funding is based on encouraging farmers to improve natural resources on their farms.
 It is difficult to imagine that landcare groups have had no impact on improving ecosystem functions on farms since the program began at the national level in 1990.

 In contrast, the National Landcare program has demonstrated that positive changes have been taking place for years.
 In its “Land management practice trends in Australia 2012” it shows a significant increase in adoption of no-till cropping across Australia, a practice with highest adoption in WA, figures 6A and 6B.
 No till cropping is responsible for significant improvements in soil health, soil water holding capacity, retention or slight increase in soil carbon, reduced greenhouse gas emissions, and higher crop yields particularly in low rainfall years.
-No-till is a fundamental practice advocated by regen ag practioners.
+No-till is a fundamental practice advocated by RA practioners.

 Figure 6A: No till cropping has been widely adopted by Australian farmers over the last 25 years.
 Source: Land management practice trends in Australia Building on success – National Landcare Program.